thewhodidthis/findme/readme.md

 ## Findme
 > Just another take on the old sosumi class

-This server side module will only track device info.
-Please lookup other modules such as [find-my-iphone](https://github.com/matt-kruse/find-my-iphone) for extra functionality.

 ### Setup
 ```sh
 npm install thewhodidthis/findme
 ```
+This server side script will only track device info.
+Please lookup other modules such as [find-my-iphone](https://github.com/matt-kruse/find-my-iphone) for extra functionality.

 ### Usage
 ```js